Preparation: Your key to smart riding

 Before you take off for a ride, long or short, consider these six primary factors to make sure you and your bike are prepared…

 Can you concentrate fully on your riding?
 Or are your thoughts elsewhere?
 If my mind is working overtime on a problem or I’m worrying over a heavy issue, chances are it will interfere with my riding.
 If I know I can’t concentrate fully on my driving, I’ll postpone my ride for when I’m in a better mood or otherwise less distracted.

 Sure, one of the great attractions of motorcycle riding is the freedom to “go where the road takes you.”
 If you are headed for a specific destination, try to get directions sorted out before you are on the road.

 I don’t want to create a dangerous situation for myself or vehicles near me by driving indecisively or unpredictably. while I decide which way to turn or determine if I’m headed in the right direction.

 When someones ride, nothing is quite as distracting as the nagging thought that a “small” or occasional annoyance such as a cold engine starting problem or an electrical glitch will get much worse while traveling.
-So you should try to avoid such kind of distractions by getting minor problems fixed before they blossom into a trip-stopping breakdown.
+So, you should try to avoid such kinds of distractions by getting minor problems fixed before they blossom into a trip-stopping breakdown.

-You can concentrate best on your driving when you have confidence in your ability to operate your bike safely and skilfully—especially when conditions are challenging.
+You can concentrate best on your driving when you have confidence in your ability to operate your bike safely and skillfully—especially when conditions are challenging.

 Being a skillful driver and having confidence in your motorcycle handling abilities is particularly important when you’re driving at night, in the rain or when the road is steep, narrow and twisty.